 Flemming Madsen sensei (renshi rokudan, Nippon Iaido Renmei; Men no Maki, Mugai Ryu Iai Hyodo) offers a weekly iaido class for Baltimore Aikido members on Saturdays from 9:00 to 10:00 a.m.
-Additional sessions of supervised practice are offered on Thursdays and Fridays from 6:00 to 7:00 p.m.
+Additional sessions of supervised practice are offered on Thursdays from 6:00 to 7:00 p.m.

 The class focuses on basic posture, movement, drawing and cutting techniques found within the Mugai-ryu style of iaido.
 Mugai-ryu is a traditional, feudal-era form of swordsmanship founded in the late 1600s by Tsuji Gettan Sukemochi (1648–1727).
 The style aims at teaching practical, combative sword techniques, with an emphasis also on Zen and the attainment of enlightenment through swordsmanship.